franzbu/HAeating/README.md

 <img width="924" height="532" alt="Screenshot 2026-02-17 at 8 04 22 AM" src="https://github.com/user-attachments/assets/32b9a76a-f5c5-4db7-a06a-e69e7604f3b8" />

-This is a screenshot of a possible HA dashboard with two example rooms (the four sections with the diagrams are hardware-specific and might and probably will look entirely different on your dashboard).
+This is a screenshot of a possible HA dashboard with two example rooms (the first four cards are hardware-specific and might and probably will look entirely different on your dashboard).

 If heating is set to `Off` (top left), it stays off; if it is set to `Party`, it stays on.
 However, it is the two options in between, `Auto` and `Heating`, where the magic happens.